playcanvas/developer.playcanvas.com/docs/user-manual/xr/input-sources.md

 }
 ```

-It is also possible to subscribe to ButtonComponent `select` events, that are fired only by XR input sources, similar to specific events of mouse or touch:
+It is also possible to subscribe to ButtonComponent `select` events, that are fired only by XR input sources, similar to specific mouse or touch events:

 ```javascript
 entity.button.on('selectstart', (evt) => {